Hedge Maintenance Tips + Professional Care Guide (Seattle Arborist)

 When and how to

-prune your hedge varies depending on the plant species.
+trim your hedge varies depending on the plant species.
 For example, flowering hedges require different pruning techniques than coniferous hedges.
 Research your hedge species and their care requirements before pruning.

 Maintaining a regular pruning schedule by a professional company ensures proper pruning structure and long-term hedge health.
 If your hedge has become overgrown or uneven, our